CCA fact sheet

 Identification of emission sources

 It identifies supported and non-supported emissions.
 Supported emissions come from activities financed by the organisation.
 They therefore appear in accounting exports.
-Non-supported emissions are not financed by the organisation, but are still mandatorily included.
+Non-supported emissions are not financed by the organisation, but are still obligatorily included.

 • Supported emissions are mapped from the company's accounting data.
 To identify supported emissions, an analysis of the accounting exports is carried out to identify all classes of accounts: